-A lot of people, after going through a long flight, lost sleep after coming back to their hotel rooms.
+After going through a long flight, many people lost sleep after returning to their hotel rooms.

-There are many causes of this phenomenon such as being too tired, too sleepy, excited about the trip, strange places, etc.
+There are many causes of this phenomenon: being too tired, too sleepy, excited about the trip, strange places, etc.

-To improve sleep in this situation, you can wear a mask that covers your eyes and covers your ears to get rid of light and noise during sleep.
+To improve sleep in this situation, you can wear a mask covering your eyes and covering your ears to get rid of light and noise during sleep.

-For deeper sleep, you can also drink chamomile tea or other herbal teas before bed.
+You can also drink chamomile tea or other herbal teas before bed for a deeper sleep.

 Attention when entering public baths

-Use your dry towel to open the doorknob (if not, you can use hand sanitizer after you leave the bathroom).
+Use your dry towel to open the doorknob (if not, you can use hand sanitizer after leaving the bathroom).

 Find out about health care centers

 Don’t try to handle yourself when experiencing health problems.
-Please go to the nearest medical facility.
+Please visit the nearest medical facility.
 It is the best way to protect the health of you and your loved ones.